 - Provide product(s) and/or services beyond current service area to regional and/or international markets.

-Learn more about the eligibility requirements and register to access the online application for the 2016-17 Economic Gardening Program on the program website.
+Learn more about the eligibility requirements and register to access the online application on the program website.

 Fees: Costs are covered by the City of Saint Paul, Ramsey County and other participating jurisdictions.